tonis2/cig/README.md

 ## JSX parser in Rust

-Simple and light JSX like syntax parser, written in Rust.
+Simple and light JSX like syntax parser, written in Rust, building this as macro coding experiment.

 Spews out `Node` struct with children and attributes attached.